syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/ColumnDragAndDrop.md

 ![](SfDataGrid_images/ColumnDragAndDrop.png)

-## How to disable dragging for particular column ?
+## How to disable dragging for particular column?

 Dragging can be canceled for particular column by handling `QueryColumnDragging` event and using conditions based on `QueryColumnDraggingReason`.
 Refer following code sample to disable dragging for particular column.